 - Pegasys (peginterferon alfa-2a)

 - Pegasys Proclick (peginterferon alfa-2a)

 - Ranitidine Hcl (ranitidine hcl)

 - Sandostatin (octreotide acetate)

 - Sylatron (peginterferon alfa-2b)

 - Toposar (etoposide)

 - Xermelo (telotristat etiprate)

 About the Disease:

-Carcinoid syndrome is a type of cancer that occurs in individuals who have an underlying carcinoid tumor and manifest with flushing, diarrhea and other symptoms.
-It affects multiple systems in the body.
+Carcinoid syndrome occurs in about 10% of individuals who have an underlying carcinoid tumor.
+It manifests with flushing, diarrhea and other symptoms that affect multiple systems in the body.